cuappdev/volume-backend/README.md

 ## Configuration(optional)

 We recommend using ESLint and Prettier for linting/formatting.
 If you are using VSCode, they can be downloaded directly through the Extensions panel.
-Run ESLint on the codebase with npm run lint and Prettier with npm run format.
+Run ESLint on the codebase with `npm run lint` and Prettier with  `npm run format`.